China August factory deflation deepens, prices fall most in three years; pork prices soar

-Analysts say flagging demand at home and abroad is forcing some Chinese businesses to slash prices to salvage new orders or cut output to contain costs, chipping away at already-lean profits and further dampening business confidence.
+Analysts say flagging demand at home and abroad is forcing some Chinese businesses to slash prices to win new orders or cut output to contain costs, chipping away at already-lean profits and further dampening business confidence.

-The fall was mainly driven by weakness in raw material prices.
+The fall was mainly driven by weakness in raw material prices, especially for energy and metals.

 China's producer price index (PPI) dropped 0.8% from a year earlier in August, widening from a 0.3% decline seen in July and the worst year-on-year contraction since August 2016, National Bureau of Statistics (NBS) data showed on Tuesday.

-Analysts polled by Reuters had expected the index to have shrunk by 0.9%.
+Analysts polled by Reuters had expected the index to have shrunk by 0.9%, the second straight month of outright declines.

 "With demand-side pressures on prices increasingly subdued, we think that further monetary easing is on the horizon," Capital Economics said in a note to clients, predicting producer deflation will get worse in coming months.